t3knoid/homelab/iscsi.md

 ---
-title: "iSCSI: High-Performance Network Storage in Your Homelab"
+title: "iSCSI: High-Performance Network Storage in the Homelab"
 ---

-# **iSCSI: High-Performance Network Storage in Your Homelab**
+# **iSCSI: High-Performance Network Storage in the Homelab**

 iSCSI (Internet Small Computer System Interface) lets you turn ordinary TCP/IP networks into powerful, flexible Storage Area Networks (SANs).
 With it, your servers can mount remote disks as if they were physically attached—unlocking advanced storage architectures without dedicated Fibre Channel hardware.